Hold your own beverage while playing France’s most popular game with a local twist

 Surfer’s Corner | Beach Road | Muizenberg | +27(0) 21 788 2909

-A unit of the National Library of South Africa, the Centre for the Book aims to promote a culture of reading, writing and publishing in all local languages.
-Look out for their reading–related activities and events such as poetry readings, writing groups and workshops.
+The Centre for the Book, located right in the heart of the city, promotes a culture of reading, writing, and publishing in all local languages.
+Look out for their activities and events, such as poetry readings, writing groups, and workshops.
 A visit to their soaring wood-panelled interior will inspire even the most reluctant bibliophobes.

 62 Queen Victoria Street | City Bowl | Cape Town | +27 (0)21 423 2669